Add a signature in ThunderBird: to reply, with image

 Signatures allow users to include the information to be sent with every email, including name, contact details or a quote.
 Colored signatures are particularly helpful when the mailbox is configured to send automated replies or messages.

 To add a signature under Thunderbird, use the mail settings tab.
-Thunderbird allows you to set a signature that is automatically added at the end of every email you send.
+Thunderbird allows you to set a signature automatically added at the end of every email you send.
 Note: It is possible to add an automatic signature under Thunderbird e-mail.
-The information that forms the signature has to be put into a file and saved in HTML format so that it can be viewed properly in an internet browser.
+The information that forms the signature must be put into a file and saved in HTML format to be viewed properly in an internet browser.

 How to create your signature in Thunderbird?

 Right-click on your desktop and select New Content > Text Document that you will save in HTML format (e.g. C:\Program Files\Mozilla thunderbird\Signature.txt)

 How to add a signature in Thunderbird?

 In the left pane, select the account for which you want to use the signature.

 - Then, in the right pane, check the Attach this signature.